lazarevzubov/Ultimate-Swift-Code-Style-Guidelines/README.md

 **Numbers**

-Long numbers shall have underscores separating groups of digits: `1_000_000_000`
+Separate groups of digits in long numbers with underscores: `1_000_000_000`

-Floating-point numbers all shall carry an explicit decimal fraction, even when it's zero.
-Breaking this rule leads to ambiguity when decimal number variables are assigned with new values: `let interval: TimeInterval = 2.0`
+Always use an explicit decimal fraction with floating-point numbers, even when it's zero.
+Breaking this rule leads to ambiguity when decimal number variables are assigned with new values.

 **Don't**: